 Our students learn about the basic principles of each subject through a mix of theoretical and practical studies, while also developing an understanding of the scientific skills essential for further study.
 They also learn how science is studied and practised, and become aware that the results of scientific research can have both good and bad effects on individuals, communities and the environment.

 Throughout their time at SJI International we encourage our students to develop their investigative skills.
-They are inspired to think as scientists and are often challenged to use their scientific knowledge to explain observations and processes.
+They are inspired to think like scientists and are often challenged to use their scientific knowledge to explain observations and processes.
 We place great importance on the development of creativity in experimental design, enabling our students to establish the planning and manipulative skills necessary to create and perform practical investigations with accuracy and precision.
 Our ‘hands-on’ approach is designed to aid the development of students into excellent scientists and also to inspire in them a lifelong love of the subject.
 By utilising various means to engage a wide variety of learning styles, we strive to enable all students to reach their full potential.
 We want them to become responsible, self-motivated learners, individuals who take the initiative and seek to learn about the Sciences because we have helped them to develop a curiosity and desire to know more.

 In 1953, the scientific community underwent a monumental paradigm shift when Watson and Crick proposed the double helix structure of DNA.
 With this discovery, a world of possibilities opened and new techniques were developed to advance other fields, such as forensics and genealogy.
 On a recent trip to the DNA Lab@Science Centre the Grade 12 class had the opportunity to look at some examples of how DNA can be used to determine our own physical traits, through gel electrophoresis.